Quansight-Labs/quansight-labs-site/posts/2019/09/ruby-wrappers-for-the-xnd-project.md

 The biggest backer of XND as of now is Quansight, and I as a part-time engineer am responsible for maintaining the Ruby wrapper for XND.
-This post is a rather long and detailed introduction to the XND ruby wrapper including various use cases and benchmarks.
-There will also be some details on the implementation of the wrapper and how it differs from the python wrapper (which existed before the Ruby wrapper).
+This post is a rather long and detailed introduction to the XND ruby wrapper.
+There will also be some details on the implementation of the wrapper and how it differs from the Python wrapper (which existed before the Ruby wrapper).
 Read on for further details.

 All the source code can be found in the [xnd-ruby](https://github.com/xnd-project/xnd-ruby) repo.